 Virtual Open House recording available - please enquire.

-Day-to-day practicalities are taken care of by a Coop Food store on Lavender Hill, whilst public transport is available from both Queenstown Road, Battersea Park and Clapham Junction train stations, many bus routes, and close-by Santander Cycles docking stations with cycle super highway into Central London.
+Day-to-day practicalities are taken care of by a parade of local stores on Battersea Bridge Road, whilst direct transport into central London is available from Clapham Junction and Battersea Park stations, along with various bus routes, and close-by Santander Cycles docking stations.

 What do you love most about your home?

 The flat feels spacious - surprisingly so - it's actually designed to be wheelchair accessible so nothing feels cramped.
 We were really drawn to the wall to wall glass sliding door panels that fill the full width of the lounge, which allow so much light through the south facing windows, a real bonus since working from home more.
 It's also lovely in the summer to have the doors wide open.
 The other thing that really drew us to this home is that it's amazingly soundproofed (sometimes we're surprised by how quiet it is - we hear less traffic noise at night here than from our quiet hometown!)

 We couldn't imagine not having the built-in storage cupboards in the bedroom and hallway.
 A lifesaver for storing endless amounts of outdoor climbing and kitesurfing gear for those weekends away.

 Massive fan of the flat's efficiency too - we usually don't have any need to put the heating on until December, which means our monthly bills are pretty small.

 Moving out of the city to be closer to work and cut down the commute time.
 As well as gaining more space so we can grow our family.